argonne-lcf/dlio_benchmark/README.md

 Apache 2.0 [LICENSE](./LICENSE)

 ---------------------------------------
-Copyright (c) 2021 UChicago Argonne, LLC
+Copyright © 2022, UChicago Argonne, LLC
+All Rights Reserved

 If you have questions about your rights to use or distribute this software, please contact Argonne Intellectual Property Office at partners@anl.gov